dpgraham4401/dpgraham4401/src/content/blog/testing.md

 ---
-title: Testing is your friend
+title: Syn-coding tests
-description: Convincing the team to write tests
+description: Writing tests as you code will save you later.
 tags: [ "code", "tests" ]
 time: 4
 timestamp: 2025-12-18T02:39:03+00:00